-Agile retrospectives are a great for Scrum teams to continuously improve themselves.
+Agile retrospectives are great for Scrum teams to continuously improve themselves.
 Asking team member on what went good, and what can be improved helps them to inspect and adapt their way of working.
 But what if a team is struggling with the way they collaborate?
-If there are issues which are not dealt with, and that are hampering the team spirit?
-A retrospective technique that I often use, is to do a team member check in with 1 word that summarizes how they are feeling.
+If there are feelings and issues which are not dealt with, and that are hampering the team spirit?
+A retrospective technique that I often use, is to do a team member check in with a one-word exercise that summarizes how they are feeling.

 The sprint that failed

 I once did a retrospective with a team, where I felt at the start of the meeting that something was wrong.
 Team member came in and took their seats, quietly waiting for the sticky notes to be distributed so that they could write down what went good, and what could be improved (as we did in the previous retrospectives).
 I quickly decided that another technique was needed to help this team, so I asked them if we could make a quick round where each team member would state in one word how they had experienced the sprint.
 Where the first one said is was “ok” (with a somewhat negative tone), the second team member used the word “troublesome” and the third one said it “sucked”.